jup-ag/space-station/docs/5-developer-topics/8-troubleshooting.md

 ---
+sidebar_label: "Troubleshooting"
 description: Common questions about using the Jupiter SDK / API
 ---
-# Common questions about using the Jupiter SDK / API
+# Troubleshooting: Common Questions About Using the Jupiter SDK / API

 ## Frontend